Here's What Smart Investor George Soros Has Bought and Sold

 Every quarter, many money managers have to disclose what they've bought and sold, via "13F" filings.
 Their latest moves can shine a bright light on smart stock picks.

 George Soros is known to some folks these days for his politics and philanthropy, but his fame stems from his wealth, which is a result of his outstanding investing prowess.
-He founded Soros Fund Management back in 1973, and under its umbrella, the Quantum funds racked up an amazing record, reportedly averaging close to 20% annual growth over four decades.
-He has noted, though, that hedge funds can't beat the market due to fees.
+He founded Soros Fund Management back in 1973 and, under its umbrella, the Quantum funds racked up an amazing record, reportedly averaging close to 20%.

-Soros Fund Management's reportable stock portfolio totaled $9.2 billion in value as of June 30, 2013.
+The company's reportable stock portfolio totaled $9.3 billion in value as of September 30, 2012.

-So what does Soros Fund Management's latest quarterly 13F filing tell us?
+So what does Soros's latest quarterly 13F filing tell us?
 Here are a few interesting details:

-The article Here's What Smart Investor George Soros Has Bought originally appeared on Fool.com.Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, owns shares of Apple and Ford.
-The Motley Fool recommends and owns shares of Apple, Ford, and Westport Innovations and has the following options: long January 2015 $50 calls on Herbalife.
+The article Here's What Smart Investor George Soros Has Bought and Sold originally appeared on Fool.com.Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter,owns shares of Teva Pharmaceutical Industries.
+The Motley Fool owns shares of AstraZeneca plc (ADR), Freeport-McMoRan Copper & Gold, and Westport Innovations.
+Motley Fool newsletter services recommend Westport Innovations.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.